-The graphical user interface (GUI) for IRI Voracity, IRI Workbench, is a robust, integrated development environment (IDE) for data management built on Eclipse™.
+The graphical user interface (GUI) for IRI Voracity, IRI Workbench, is a rich integrated development environment (IDE) for data management built on Eclipse™.

 Running on Windows, Linux, and MacOS clients, the free IRI Workbench GUI front-ends the proven data management capabilities of Voracity software with the familiar data connectivity and job control facilities of Eclipse.

 IRI Workbench delivers the visual metadata creation, conversion, and discovery tools you need to generate, modify, deploy, and share the simple job scripts, data definition files (DDF), and XML workflows common to all IRI software.
 In the same place, you can design and run COBOL, C++, Hive, Impala, Java, Perl, Python, R, SQL, and other programs supported in Eclipse, and even incorporate them as steps in your Voracity workflow.

 IRI Workbench continues to support the tools in the IRI Data Manager and IRI Data Protector suites; but in the Voracity platform context, it goes further with support for data discovery, ETL, Hadoop, EMM, MDM, and analytics.
 IRI Workbench includes a variety of graphical wizards, dialogs, and editors to build and manage these jobs:

 - very large database (VLDB) extraction (E) using IRI FACT

 - data transformation (T), load preparation (L), and reporting using IRI CoSort

 - DW ETL and database reorg flows using FACT and CoSort

 - data and database migration, replication, or federation using IRI NextForm or CoSort

 - data masking, encryption, etc. using IRI FieldShield or CoSort